marburg-open-courseware/publication-quality-graphics/_main.utf8.md

-I hope that you have understood 2 things now:
+I hope that you have understood two things now:

 1. How to create and navigate between viewports, and
-2. Why I said earlier that `grid` is a package for drawing.
+2. Why I said earlier that **grid** is a package for drawing.

 Assuming that you have understood these two points, let's make use of the first one and use this incredibly flexible plotting framework for arranging multiple plots on one page.

 ## Multiple Plots per Page

-**In order to succeed plotting several of our previously created plots on one page, there's two things of importance:**
+In order to succeed plotting several of our previously created plots on one page, there's two things of importance:

-1. The `lattice/ggplot2` plot objects need to be printed using `print(latticeObject)/print(ggplot2Object)`, and
+1. The **lattice** and **ggplot2** plot objects need to be printed using `print` , and
 2. We need to set `newpage = FALSE` in the print call so that the previously drawn elements are not deleted.

-Let's try and plot some **lattice** and `ggplot2` plots next to each other on one page by setting up a suitable viewport structure.
-First of all we obviously need to produce plots.
-We will produce very basic plots here, but this should work with whatever `lattice` or `ggplot2` object you have created earlier.
+Let's try and plot some of these plots next to each other on one page by setting up a suitable viewport structure.
+First of all, we obviously need to produce plots.
+Note that we will use very basic plots here, but this should work with whatever **lattice** or **ggplot2** object you have created earlier.

 ```r